 Preparing for your pet’s reservation

-Be sure you catch your animal the night beforet--ESPECIALLY CATS - and keep in a secure place overnight.
+- Be sure you catch your animal the night before–ESPECIALLY CATS – and keep in a secure place overnight.
 Not being able to catch your animal in the morning is no excuse for being late.

 Checking your pet in

-You will be told a pick-up time when you drop your pet off.
+- You will be told a pick-up time when you drop your pet off.
 Please be back 15 minutes prior to that time.
 If you are late, there is a $15 charge for each 15 minutes you are late picking up your animal.
+Any animal not picked up by 5pm will be charged a day of hospitalization at $25.

 What is done during surgery?

-Any pet over 5 years old should have preoperative labwork to be sure all internal organs are functioning well enough to tolerate anesthesia.
+- Any pet over 5 years old should have preoperative labwork to be sure all internal organs are functioning well enough to tolerate anesthesia.
 This labwork should be done no earlier than 2 weeks before surgery.
-You may make arrangements with us to bring your pet for preoperative labwork before your clinic, or you may see your regular veterinarian.
+We can perform preoperative bloodwork the day of surgery.
 You should bring a copy of this labwork on the day of surgery.

 What does my pet need after surgery?